stolostron/multicluster-observability-addon/demo/README.md

 Before enabling the AddOn on spoke clustes we first have define the configuration of each signal:

 1. Set the values in `demo/addon-config/values.yaml`
-1. Deploy the signal configuration with `helm upgrade --install addon-install demo/addon-config/`
+1. Deploy the signal configuration with `helm upgrade --install addon-config demo/addon-config/`
-1. Annotate necessary resources

 ### 4.2 Enable the addon for spoke clusters